OpenSTEF/.github/PROJECT_GOVERNANCE.md

 1. In case of long discussions or arguments, maintainers or other can request a community council decision.

 The current maintainers of this project are:
-1. Frank Kreuwel
+1. Daan van Es
-2. Jan Maarten van Doorn
+1. Jan Maarten van Doorn
-3. Frederik Stoel
+1. Frederik Stoel
+1. Bart Pleiter
+1. Clara de Smet
+1. Egor Dmitriev

 Any community member or Contributor can ask a question or raise a issue to the maintainers by logging a GitHub issue.